zachwick/genie/docs/index.md

 3. Select the filepath that you're interested in, and action it as desired.

 Some common actions include quicklooking the file with either the `shift` key or `cmd + y`.
 Once you're quicklooking a filepath, Quick Look often has additional actions that you can take such as opening a file in a particular application.

+## Advanced Usage

+On macOS, genie uses `~/Documents/.geniedb` as the location of its backing sqlite store.
+If there is not a file to be found at that location whenever `genie` is invoked, it will create the file and the requisite sqlite table(s).

+If you are feeling adventurous, after you've invoked `genie` at least once to create the file and needed tables, you can move that sqlite document to any location and symlink it back to the original path of `~/Documents/.geniedb`.
+As an illustrative example, after you've invoked `genie` at least once, you can do something like

+> mv ~/Documents/.geniedb ~/Dropbox/geniedb
+> ln -s ~/Dropbox/geniedb ~/Documents/.geniedb

+Once you've done this, genie will traverse the symlink and the backing store for genie can be synced and shared across multiple machines.
+This means that when using the `search` command, the returned paths may not live locally on the machine that you're invoking `genie` from.
+You will need to pay attention to the indicated host and then locate the file on the corresponding machine in order to interact with it.

 ## License